tohfas/Photo-Classifier-Image-Retrieval-App/Output-of-streamlit-app/Prompts.md

 # Classification of Prompts by Granularity

 Let's classify the prompts used to get outputs based on **granularity levels** and **types** to demonstrate the level of accuracy or detail you're trying to capture in each prompt.
-We'll categorize the prompt types based on how specific or broad the description is.
+We'll categorise the prompt types based on how specific or broad the description is.

-## **Prompt Type 1:
+## **Prompt Type 1:**
 These are generally **broad descriptions**, indicating that the prompt is about categories of players or sports without going into fine details.
 The **specificity increases** as we move from a general category to specific sports.

 1. **Granularity Level 1: Broad Category**